sandeep-tukaram/java/optimizations/optimizing-java-docker-image.md

 Did we go back to jdk?
 Yes we did!
 However, we still managed to end up with a small application image.
 How did that happen?
 Magic!

 ## Oops!
 Things I Learned the Hard Way

+> “A recipe has no soul.
+You as the cook must bring soul to the recipe.” – Thomas Keller

 This journey wasn't without a few facepalm moments:

 * **Compression Confusion**: I initially tried `--compress=9` with jlink (more is better, right?).
 Turns out it only accepts values 0-2,  compress=<0,1,2>.
 Whoops!